-For your appointment, come prepared with valid photo ID and some form of proof of your medical condition.
+For your appointment, come prepared with a valid photo ID and some form of proof of your medical condition.
 This could include medical records, office visit summaries, or a note from your healthcare professional.

 Complete the Application

 Once you have certification from a medical marijuana doctor, you can complete the application process.
 Start by creating a profile with Virginia’s Board of Pharmacy.
-You will then need to submit your completed Physician Written Certification, a copy of valid photo ID with name and address that matches your application, and include a payment of $50 for patients or $25 for parent/legal guardian registering for a minor.
+You will then need to submit your completed Physician Written Certification, a copy of a valid photo ID with a name and address that matches your application, and include a payment of $50 for patients or $25 for parent/legal guardian registering for a minor.

 You should count on it taking up to 30 business days for processing the registration application.
 You